KunWang-22/regulation-capacity-data/README.md

 All the buildings are numbered from 100 to 590 at intervals of 10, thus there are 50 buildings for each building tpye.

+If you have any questions, please feel free to contact me (e-mail: zhenyi.wang@connect.um.edu.mo)